+It’s time to speak from the heart!
 Today, we’re going to explain how to say “I miss you” in Korean.
 This will be a useful phrase to learn to express to that special someone that you want to see him/her.

-The reason why “I miss you” in Korean can be tricky is because this phrase is usually used by those close to each other, so you won’t often hear all of the possible forms.
+The reason why “I miss you” in Korean can be tricky is that this phrase is usually used by those close to each other, so you won’t often hear all of the possible forms.
 This is a similar situation that you’d see with Korean love phrases.

 Informal “I Miss You” in Korean